-The resinous glands of the Cannabis plant contain extraordinary molecules that have been found to provide corrective value and aid overall health and wellness.
-These molecules known as Cannabinoids and Terpenoids are created in the plants trichrome during the flowering stage of the plant’s growth.
+The resinous glands of the Cannabis plant contain extraordinary molecules.
+These molecules have been found to provide corrective value and aid overall health and wellness.
+These molecules are known as cannabinoids, terpenoids and flavonoids.
+They are created in the plants trichrome during the flowering stage of the plant’s growth.

 Any particular strain of Cannabis may contain up to 200 different terpenes and 113 known variants of Cannabinoids.
 These salubrious molecules are currently involved in numerous clinical trials around the world in order to investige their efficacy in treating a range of physiological and psychological issues such as chronic pain and systemic inflammation (a root factor in many diseases).

 The Cannabinoids contained within these plants and its derivative products (extractions, concentrates, etc.) are divided into two categories, major and minor.
 The two most prominent and renowned are Tetrahydropcannabinol (THC) and Cannabidiol (CBD).
 Other major Cannabinoids include Cannabigerol (CBG), Cannabichromene (CBC) and Cannabidivarin (CBDV).

 Cannabidiol (CBD) is one of the most remarkable compounds in the natural world.
 It was originally discovered in 1940 by Dr Roger Adams and his team at the University of Illinois.
 CBD has been found by numerous studies to be particularly beneficial to health with little to no side effects.